In this issue:

 If it should need a controller, a

-tech could temporarily wire it to keep your food frozen while the
+tech can temporarily bypass it to keep your food frozen while the

 board is ordered.